-The Training and Research visa allows for the temporary entry of groups of professionals, managers and government officials from overseas who want to enhance their professional skills by taking part in tailored training programs, conduct research or to participate in academic activities.
+The training and research visa allows for the temporary entry of groups of professionals, managers and government officials from overseas who want to enhance their professional skills by taking part in tailored training programmes, conduct research or to participate in academic activities.

-The Working Holiday program aims to promote international understanding by helping young people experience other cultures.
-The reciprocal nature of the program offers similar opportunities for young Australians to undertake working holidays overseas.
+The working holiday programme aims to promote international understanding by helping young people experience other cultures.
+The reciprocal nature of the programme offers similar opportunities for young Australians to undertake working holidays overseas.

 See: Fact Sheet

 49 – Working